 During the first year of implementation, CCHA's recruitment and contracting efforts were focused on primary and behavioral health care providers who were enrolled in the CO Medicaid program, in good standing with the Centers for Medicare and Medicaid Services (CMS), and interested in participating in the Accountable Care Collaborative (ACC) as a partner of the Regional Accountable Entity (RAE).
 When making outreach attempts, CCHA targeted public and private providers using the previous network of Primary Care Medical Providers (PCMPs), practices that were previously requested by members but not contracted to participate in the ACC, and practices that appeared on the non-contracted provider lists provided by the Department of Health Care Policy and Financing (HCPF).
-For behavioral health, CCHA focused initial outreach efforts on local and regional provider listings to recruit and contract providers, including Behavioral Health Organizations (BHO) directories, the network of Anthem providers in Colorado, and the Colorado Department of Human Services' (DHS) CORE Services Program providers.
+For behavioral health, CCHA focused initial outreach efforts on local and regional provider listings to recruit and contract providers, including Behavioral Health Organizations (BHO) directories, the network of Anthem providers in Colorado, and the Colorado Department of Human Services' CORE Services Program providers.
 With seamless transition of care as the primary goal, all efforts were made to be inclusive of physical and behavioral health providers who were actively providing services to members.

 Once outreach was successful, the contracting department worked to perform the necessary paperwork while provider relations focused on provider education and support around changes implemented with ACC Phase II.
-Information on attribution and other changes that came with ACC Phase II were discussed with providers during regional meetings and in smaller groups tailored to specific provider types such as Community Mental Health Centers (CMHC's) and Federally Qualified Health Centers (FQHCs).
+Information on attribution and other changes that came with ACC Phase II were discussed with providers during regional meetings and in smaller groups tailored to specific provider types such as the El Paso County Department of Human Services CORE providers; AspenPointe, the Community Mental Health Center (CMHC); and Peak Vista, the Federally Qualified Health Center (FQHC).